 Generally there are three factors that contribute to a "dumping" charge:dumping, injury, and causation.
 In practice, each factor requires facts, data, and analyses for support.
 Moreover, since both China and the U.S. are WTO member countries, their anti-dumping practices must conform to their obligations under the relevant WTO document.
 Therefore, anti-dumping practices become even more complicated under the WTO legal framework.

 Due to their complexity, anti-dumping cases require knowledgeable, skillful and experienced lawyers to advise and represent you.
-Affiliated with reputable U.S. and Chineselaw firm that specialize in anti-dumping practice, we can help both U.S. client and Chinese clients with anti-dumping petitions, anti-dumping investigations (including preparing answers to formal anti-dumping questionnaires), countervailing duties investigations, reviews of anti-dumping orders, and consequent court proceedings both in U.S. and China.
+Affiliated with reputable U.S. and Chinese law firms that specialize in anti-dumping practice, we can help both U.S. and Chinese clients with anti-dumping petitions, anti-dumping investigations (including preparing answers to formal anti-dumping questionnaires), countervailing duties investigations, reviews of anti-dumping orders, and consequent court proceedings both in the U.S. and China.
 We also have a legal team experienced in anti-dumping mediation, which will help clients reach a settlement.
 Furthermore, we can work closely with clients to evaluate and monitor pricing schemes to best avoid potential anti-dumping charges.

-To review the latest anti-dumping Decisions made by the State Economic and Trade Council ("SETC") of China and relevant anti-dumping news, please visit SETC official website by clicking SETC, CACS.
+To review the latest anti-dumping Decisions made by the Ministry of Commerce of the PRC and relevant anti-dumping news, please visit the Ministry’s official website by clicking here.

 You may find relevant information at the official website of U.S. Department of Commerce by clicking here.